bmavric/SIMPLE_codes/README.md

 # SIMPLE_codes
-Codes implementing a demonstration of SIMPLE algorithm
+Codes implementing a demonstration of SIMPLE algorithm for students of CFD at the Faculty of Mechanical Engineering, UL.